nathanielmki/benfordParse/README.md

 Launch the flask application by executing `python3 -m flask run` in the app root directory.

 Navigate to `127.0.0.1:5000` in your web browser, or `ctrl/cmd-click` the link in the terminal to begin using the webapp.

+## How to Use

+From the start page, users be greeted by three input fields:
+* `Choose File`: Allows users to browse their filesystem and select a file for testing.
+* The second field allows users to specify which column the want to operate on.
+* Finally, the third field lets users name their output files

+Upon hitting submit, users are redirected to the results page, which displays the `Expected vs. Found Distribution` of digits 1-9 in your dataset.

+To view the raw CSV file that was used to generate the graph, select `Choose File` under "View Raw Data", browse to the named CSV file in the `/static/results` directory and click `Submit`.